mohitmishra786/exploring-os/src/day-53-advanced-distributed-operating-system-alogirthms.md

 ## 1. Introduction

 Distributed Operating System (DOS) algorithms are the backbone of modern distributed systems, enabling multiple nodes to work together seamlessly while maintaining consistency, fault tolerance, and performance.
-This article delves into advanced distributed algorithms and consensus protocols, such as Raft, Lamport clocks, Ricart-Agrawala mutual exclusion, and Two-Phase Commit.
+This article explains the advanced distributed algorithms and consensus protocols, such as Raft, Lamport clocks, Ricart-Agrawala mutual exclusion, and Two-Phase Commit.
 These algorithms are essential for building reliable, scalable, and efficient distributed systems.